Roman–Latin wars: Conclusion of the war

 Livy only provides brief descriptions of the final years of this war.
 In 356, consul M. Popilius Laenas commanded against the Tiburtes.
 He drove them into their city and ravaged their fields.
 In 355, the Romans took Empulum from the Tiburtes without serious fighting.
 According to some of the writers consulted by Livy, both consuls, C. Sulpicius Peticus and M. Valerius Poplicola, commanded against the Tiburtes; according to others, it was only Valerius, while Sulpicius campaigned against the Tarquinienses.
 Then, in 354, the Romans took Sassula from Tibur.
 After this, the Tiburtes surrendered and the war was brought to a conclusion.
 A triumph was celebrated against the Tiburtes.
 The Fasti Triumphales records that M. Fabius Ambustus, consul, triumphed over the Tiburtes on 3 June.
 D.S. records that Rome made peace with Praeneste this year.

 This is the only recorded mention of Empulum and Sassula.
 They must have been small towns located in territory controlled by Tibur, but their precise locations are unknown.
 Modern historians consider the capture of such obscure sites unlikely to be invented; they might here ultimately derive from pontifical records of captured towns.
 While not all the fighting recorded in this war appears to have been very serious, Tribur and Praeneste must have been worn down by continuous warfare when they sued for peace in 354.
 They are not heard from again before the outbreak of the great Latin War in 340.

-The Latin War (340–338)
+Latin War (340–338)

 With the Latin War the Latins and the Volsci made a final bid to shake off Roman dominion.
 Once again Rome was victorious.
 In the peace settlement that followed, Rome annexed some states outright, while others remained autonomous Latin states, but the Latin League was dissolved.
 Instead the surviving Latin states were bound to Rome by separate bilateral treaties.
 The Campanians, who had sided with the Latins, were organized as civitas sine suffragio – citizenship without a vote – which gave them all the rights and duties of a Roman citizen, including that of military service, except the right to vote in the Roman assemblies.
 This peace settlement was to become a template for how Rome later dealt with other defeated states.